GeoffAWaddington/CSI30Wiki/Zones.md

 SubZoneEnd
 ```

-FX zone file names can be whatever you'd like them to, but the FX zone name in the .zon file itself must match the plugin name in Reaper exactly.
-See [FX Zones](https://github.com/GeoffAWaddington/reaper_csurf_integrator/wiki/FX-Zones) for more information on how to create an FX.zon.
+SubZones are also commonly used in FX, for example, where a mastering suite plugin may have lots of different sections and more automation than you have on your surface.
+In those instances, you could create a "compressor" SubZone, and a "limiter" SubZone, etc.

 ## A Slightly More Useful Example

 As great as it is to get that first action happening when you press a Surface button, let’s look at a slightly more interesting example.
 A common surface setup might include a Buttons.zon that has various CSI and Reaper actions that can be called up from the surface.
 Some of these buttons may even call other zones.
-Here's an excerpt of a buttons.zon:
+Here's an excerpt of a Buttons.zon:

 ````
 Zone "Buttons"